 Street Photography Tips No.5 – Monitor the Mood

-Sometimes with street photography you need permission, sometimes you don’t.
+Sometimes with street portrait photography you need permission, sometimes you don’t.
 Common sense and instinct comes into play here.

 Certain situations allow you to shoot without permission, a news event for example.
 Demonstrators carrying placards on the street will generally welcome publicity for their cause.